onflow/flow-101-quest/README.md

 ## Step 4 - Mainnet Account
-In order for us to deliver your FLOAT and other amazing swag, you will need to provide us your Mainnet account address.
+In order for us to deliver your FLOATs, you will need to provide us your Mainnet account address.
 The easiest way is via [Float City](https://floats.city/) webpage - which will also help to initialize your account with FLOAT Collection.

+*If you want to share it on your Instagram, choose Dapper as your wallet selection*

 1. Visit [https://floats.city](https://floats.city)
 2. Click on “Connect Wallet”